Skip to content

 By understanding natural chewing needs and providing appropriate outlets, you can curb destructive tendencies while keeping your dog active, enriched, and well-behaved.
 With time and consistency, you'll both be happier!

-If your dog's destructive behavior persists or escalates despite your efforts, it may be necessary to seek professional help.
-A professional dog trainer or behaviorist can assess the situation and provide guidance tailored to your dog's specific needs.
-They can help identify any underlying issues and develop a customized training plan to address the destructive behavior.
-In some cases, medication or other interventions may be recommended to manage severe anxiety or compulsive behaviors.
+If your dog's destructive behaviour persists or escalates despite your efforts, it may be necessary to seek professional help.
+A professional dog trainer or behaviourist can assess the situation and provide guidance tailored to your dog's specific needs.
+They can help identify any underlying issues and develop a customised training plan to address the destructive behaviour.
+In some cases, medication or other interventions may be recommended to manage severe anxiety or compulsive behaviours.
 Remember, seeking professional help is not a sign of failure but a proactive step toward ensuring the well-being of your dog.

-If you would like professional training advice why not find the best dog trainers in your area using Pata!
+If you would like professional training advice why not find the best dog trainers or behaviour therapists in your area using Pata!